-U.S.-China Hegemonic Competition and Policy Implications for the United States cy implications will arise from it?"
-The Biden administration may wish to exclude China from the semiconductor supply chain, yet it is immensely challenging for semiconductor companies to find a country that can produce semiconductors as cost-effectively and proficiently as China.
+U.S.-China Hegemonic Competition and Policy Implications for the United States

+The third question we asked in the introduction is "what will be the outcome of the U.S.-China semiconductor hegemonic competition, and what policy implications will arise from it?"
+The Biden administration may wish to exclude China from the semiconductor supply chain, yet it is immensely challenging for semiconductor companies to find a region that can produce semiconductors as cost

+-effectively and proficiently as China.
 The semiconductor ecosystem that has been in place for the past three decades is unlikely to be supplanted by India or any other East Asian nation.
 This is further demonstrated by surveys of companies (Jeong, 2021a).
-Considering this reality, U.S. sanctions on Chinese semiconductors are likely to incur serious repercussions at the corporate level in the future.
+Considering this reality, U.S. sanctions on China semiconductors are likely to incur serious repercussions at the corporate level in the future.